lkaihua/Prism/README.md

 To be optimized:

 * Bin size to hold digits of colours: 2, 4, 8, 16 or bigger?
-Function *best_range_length* describe the process of optimizing this parameter.
+The *bin_size* function is used to optimize this parameter.

-* Vectors to be randomly generated: larger size of vectors leads to a high accuracy but also consumes more time and space.
+* Vectors to be randomly generated: calculation of more vectors leads to higher accuracy but also consumes more time and memory.
 64, 128, 256 or bigger?

 ![vectors](screenshot/vectors-n.jpg)

 *R-squared* is a statistical measure of how close the data are to the fitted regression line.
-Selecting 256 vectors ensures a r-squared greater than `0.9`.
+Selecting *256* vectors ensures a r-squared greater than `0.9`.

 ## Methodology